 Respected teachers and dear friends,

-Today, I want to talk about something that the world needs more of kindness.
-We often think being kind means doing big things giving money or helping someone in a huge way.
+Today, I want to talk about something that the world needs more of: kindness.
+We often think being kind means doing big things, giving money or helping someone hugely.
 But kindness starts small.

 Holding the door open.
 Saying “thank you.”
-Helping someone who fell down.
+Helping someone who fell.
 These may seem like little things, but they show that we care.
-And that’s what kindness is caring for others, even when you don’t have to.
+And that’s what kindness is: caring for others, even when you don’t have to.

 When we are kind, we feel good inside.
 People remember kindness much longer than they remember fancy words or expensive gifts.

 So don’t wait for a special day to be kind.
 Start now.
-Be kind to your classmates, your parents, your siblings even strangers.
+Be kind to your classmates, your parents, your siblings, and even strangers.
 You never know what someone else is going through.

 Be the reason someone believes in goodness again.